Discretization Error Analysis of a High Order Unfitted Space-Time Method for moving domain problems: The discrete method

 We observe that the error term in \eqref{eq_B_Bmc_diff} stems from the fact that the space-time velocity $(\vec{w},1)^T$ that we use for the space-time convection operator $(\vec{w},1)\cdot(\nabla,\partial_t)^T = \partial_t \cdot + \vec{w} \nabla \cdot$ is not exactly tangential to the discrete space-time geometry which perturbs the perfect global balance.
 Due to these geometry errors for the discretization \eqref{discreteproblem_pre} we only have

-Note that due to the no-flux boundary condition the only mechanism that allows to control functions that are constant in space, e.g. $\int_{\Omega^h} u_h(x,t) \mathrm{dx}$ is the global concentration balance.
+Note that due to the no-flux boundary condition the only mechanism that allows to control functions that are constant in space, e.g. $\int_{\Omega^h} u_h(x,t) \mathrm{dx}$ is the global mass balance.
 This is in contrast to the case of other boundary conditions, e.g. Dirichlet- or Robin-type boundary conditions which would allow to control these constants more directly.
-In the analysis we will therefore apply a special treatment for the \emph{mean concentration} at the end of each time slice.
+In the analysis we will therefore apply a special treatment for the \emph{mean value} at the end of each time slice.
 We introduce

-as the space of functions that are constant in space and piecewise linear in time. \clnote{This is new.
-This introduces the splitting $u_h = \tilde u_h + \totalh{u}_h$.} Note that $\totalh{W}_h$ has $N+1$ degrees of freedoms that correspond to the mean concentrations at the $N+1$ times $t_n$.
-Let $\totalh{u}_h \in \totalh{W}_h$ be a piecewise linear approximation of the mean concentration on $\Omega^h(t_n)$ for $n=1,\dots,N$ based on the initial data and the source term on the discretely approximated domain.
+as the space of functions that are constant in space and piecewise linear in time.
+Note that $\totalh{W}_h$ has $N+1$ degrees of freedoms that correspond to the mean value at the $N+1$ times $t_n$.
+Let $\totalh{u}_h \in \totalh{W}_h$ be a piecewise linear approximation of the mean value on $\Omega^h(t_n)$ for $n=1,\dots,N$ based on the initial data and the source term on the discretely approximated domain.
 We define

 as the space of functions with mean value zero on $\Omega^h(t_n)$ for $n=1,\dots,N$, s.t. $\overline{v}_{h}^n = 0$, $n = 1,...,N$ for all $v_h \in \tilde{W}_h$.
 Note that $W_h = \tilde{W}_h + \totalh{W}_h$.
 We then formulate a discrete problem for given $\totalh{u}_h \in \totalh{W}_h$ as: Find $u_h \in \tilde{W}_h + \totalh{u}_h$ s.t.